ckeditor/ckeditor5/docs/getting-started/quick-start.md

 You have a few methods to choose from:

-* [Using CKEditor&nbsp;5 Builder](#using-ckeditor-5-builder) for the smoothest setup with live preview, and multiple integration options.
+* [Using CKEditor&nbsp;5 Builder](#using-ckeditor-5-builder) for the smoothest setup with live preview and multiple integration options.
 * [Using npm](#installing-ckeditor-5-using-npm) where you use a JavaScript packages and build the editor with a bundler.
 * [Using CDN](#installing-ckeditor-5-from-cdn) where you use our cloud-distributed CDN in a no-build setup.
 * [Using a provided JavaScript file](#installing-ckeditor-5-from-a-file) where you download the ready-to-run file and copy them to your project.